benmneb/vomad.life/content/every-argument-against-veganism.md

 _(Just plain wrong.)_

 “It’s not really a personal choice when there is an innocent victim though, is it?
 And what about the animals personal choice not to be treated as property and have their life taken against their will?
-It is never a personal choice to harm animals for your trivial and unnecessary pleasures, which is exactly what eating them is.”
+It is never a personal choice to harm animals for your trivial and unnecessary pleasures, which is exactly what eating and wearing them is.”

 ---